-- Competitor's attention is drawn to fundamental RRS 4 - "The responsibility for a boat's decision to participate in a race or to continue racing is hers alone" - To minimise the risks of racing and boating, sailors at MHYC must be familiar with and obey the rules as laid out in the: - The current Racing Rules of Sailing - AS Special Regulations - o Regulations for the Prevention of Collision at Sea - Maritime Services Act - MHYC Requirements as published in the Sailing Handbook annually - o Any other Regulations that applies to boating on Sydney Harbour - Attention is drawn to AS Special Regulation 6.01.2 and the need to practise man overboard procedures with your crew regularly.
-MHYC strongly recommends that all yachts should schedule a MOB Drill prior to racing in the first race of its pointscore season and again at regular intervals during the season. - Notify the Race Committee of your intention to start a race as directed in the Sailing Instructions. - Make sure your crew know where Life Saving Equipment is stowed on your boat and how to use it. - Make sure you and your crew know how to locate and wear a PFD on your yacht.
+- Competitor's attention is drawn to fundamental RRS 3: - "The responsibility for a boat's decision to participate in a race or to continue racing is hers alone" - To minimise the risks of racing and boating, race management personnel and competitors at MHYC must be familiar with and comply with the rules as laid out in the: - o The current Racing Rules of Sailing - AS Special Regulations - Regulations for the Prevention of Collision at Sea - Maritime Services Act - MHYC Requirements as published in the Sailing Handbook or Centreboard Handbook annually - Any other Regulations that applies to boating on Sydney Harbour

+- Attention is drawn to AS Special Regulation 6.01.2 and the need to practise man overboard procedures with your crew regularly.
+MHYC strongly recommends that all yachts should schedule a MOB Drill prior to racing in the first race of its pointscore season and again at regular intervals during the season. - All yachts should notify the Race Committee of their intention to start a race as directed in the Sailing Instructions. - Make sure crew know where Life Saving Equipment is stowed on your boat and how to use it. - Make sure crew know how to locate and wear a PFD/Lifejacket.

-Patrol and Support Vessels- All patrol and support vessels shall sign on via VHF with the Sailing Office with their Vessel name and Persons on Board.
+Patrol and Support Vessels- All patrol and support vessels shall sign on via VHF with the Start Boat with their Vessel name and Persons on Board.